Sydney Animal Physiotherapy

 For an appointment call Kristine

-Physiotherapy can be of enormous benefit to animals, the same as it is for people.
+Physiotherapy can be of enormous benefit for animals, the same as it for humans.
 Physio aids in faster recovery from surgery, trauma, sports injuries, and age related complaints.

-The aim is always to alleviate pain, restore to optimum function and as much fluid, pain free movement as possible.
+The aim is always to alleviate pain ,restore to optimum function and regain as much fluid, pain free movement as possible.

 Each patient is an individual.
 We work with you to formulate a program that suits you and your animal.

 We start with a veterinary diagnosis followed by our own assessment, which includes a thorough history taking, gait assessment and palpation.

 We choose techniques, such as stretching, soft tissue release, trigger point therapy, dry needling, postural correction, suitable exercise/movement plan and any other treatments as required.

 So you know exactly how to care for your pet after treatment we take as much time as necessary to teach you any home care, exercises, and discuss concerns and expectations.

 Many treatment modalities are suitable for both humans and animals.
 Animal physiotherapists determine what techniques are effective and safe (or not suitable) for your companion.